seediffusion/UpSiteDown/README.md

 ### Compiled

-The highest version of UpSiteDown is Theakston V 2.1, compiled on Saturday, October 25th, 2025.
+The highest version of UpSiteDown is Theakston V 2.2, compiled on Monday, October 27th, 2025.
 The below link will allow you to download the latest pre-compiled release.
 [UpSiteDownload](https://github.com/seediffusion/UpSiteDown/releases/latest/download/UpSiteDown.zip)